 Tourists coming for a couple of days can choose from 24-hour, 72-hour or 7-day passes.
 During the validity of the pass you can use the bike for 30 minutes, over that you’ll be charged a fee.[/box]

 You can discover them on guided tours of self-made walks in Buda and the Pest side.Book a Guided Jewish Tour

 Prestige Hotel that opened in April 2015., is located in a 19.-century townhouse in a small, quiet street in downtown.

-It boasts remarkable interior design, comfortable rooms, and a fine dining restaurant, Costes Downtown (the new place of the Michelin-star place in Ráday Street).
+It boasts remarkable interior design, comfortable rooms, and a fine dining restaurant, Costes Downtown, one of Budapest’s 5 Michelin star restaurants.